NSW virus toll hits 22 amid Easter warning

-There have been 49 new cases of COVID-19 in the past 24 hours, taking the NSW total to 2822.
+Forty-nine new cases were recorded in the 24 hours to Thursday evening, taking the NSW total to 2822.

-Of those, 211 are in hospital with 29 patients in intensive care.
-Some 23 are being ventilated and one is having their organs oxygenated.
+Of those, 211 are in hospital including 29 patients in intensive care.
+Some 23 are being ventilated and another is having their blood mechanically oxygenated via the ECMO system.

+NSW chief health officer Dr Kerry Chant said testing clinics remain open over the Easter break, with the state now processing more than 4000 tests a day.

+St Vincent’s Hospital has begun using new rapid tests with a one-hour turnaround, while Broken Hill is setting up its systems to follow suit in the coming days.

+Mr Hazzard urged people to “please exercise” to ensure their immune system remains strong.

-NSW residents have been urged to stay home over the Easter long weekend and adhere to the restrictions in place to limit the spread of coronavirus.
+But otherwise, authorities want the community adhering to the restrictions in place to limit the spread of coronavirus.

 “Right around the state, police are reporting there’s a good deal of consideration and compliance with those requests around not travelling and social distancing,” NSW Police Deputy Commissioner Gary Worboys told reporters on Friday.